Berry’s Creek Watershed

 What Were the Impacts?

-Mercury, PCBs, and other hazardous substances have accumulated in the sediments of Berry's Creek and surrounding tidal wetlands.
+The primary Contaminants of Concern (COCs) that have accumulated in the sediments of Berry’s Creek and the surrounding wetlands are mercury, methyl mercury, and PCBs.
 Contamination has also affected floodplain soils and groundwater.

 Fish and shellfish A federal, state, or local government recommendation to avoid eating a certain fish or shellfish because it is unsafe due to high levels of contamination. are in effect throughout the area due to elevated levels of both mercury and PCBs.
 Commercial fishing for shellfish, striped bass, and American eel has been banned.